Extend Customer’s Net 30 to Net 90 with Non-Recourse Invoice Factoring

 - What is their specialty?
 Recourse or Non-Recourse Factoring?

-- Does the company have a minimum or maximum for invoices dollar amount or volume?
+- Does the company have a minimum or maximum for invoices, dollar amount, or monthly volume?

 - How do their current and past clients feel about their level of service?